 Keep Circulating the Tapes: No re-releases have been made of this game, not even on the Virtual Console; understandably, since Nintendo and the Zelda fanbase regard the series as an Old Shame and want nothing to do with it.
 The CD-i is also notoriously difficult to emulate, so curious players are all but forced to shell out lots of money on the secondhand market to play the games for themselves, which doesn't help their reputation at all.

 All animations were outsourced to a group of Russian animators because hiring animators from the United States would be too expensive (American animators were generally paid more compared to other animators during the early 1990s).

 Moreover, because this was the early Nineties, the Internet just barely existed at all, so it just wasn't practical to simply outsource the work, as it would've been nigh impossible to coordinate with them.
-So the developers had to literally took half a dozen people fron Saint Pete, stick them into a Boston apartment-slash-office and make them churn out animation for a half-year.
+So the developers had to literally take half a dozen people from Saint Pete, stick them into a Boston apartment-turned-office and make them churn out animation for half a year.
 Naturally, the developers had to hire on the cheap, so these weren't the best animators in the first place, and to add an insult to injury, they were specialized in a traditional pen-and-paper style and never touched a Video Game in their life.

 Voice actors were hired by people who were in union groups, or actors on the cheap.

 The development team were only given one year to finish making the games.